cohesive/vns3-infra-templates/cloudformation/aws-simple-existing-vpc-cf/README.md

 This is a very simple Cloudformation format to get started launching VNS3 in an existing VPC.
 It will create the following:

 1. An Elastic IP address
-2. A VNS3 instance from the AWS marketplace (latest version is 4.11.1)
+2. A VNS3 instance from the AWS marketplace

 It will return the following outputs: